Progress towards understanding ultranonlocality through the wavevector and frequency dependence of approximate exchange-correlation kernels: Conclusions

 \section{Conclusions}

-We have used the dynamic MCP07 kernel to explain the effects of the wavevector and frequency dependence in the optical limit.
+We have used the dynamic MCP07 kernel to study the roles of the wavevector and frequency dependence of $\fxc$ in the optical limit.
 Both ingredients have a significant impact in the visible region of light.

-The strong wavevector dependence corroborates the presence of local-field effects that have been discussed earlier.
-Less information is available about the role of frequency-dependence in the optical limit.
+The strong wavevector dependence of $\alpha(\omega)$ corroborates the presence of local-field effects that have been discussed earlier.
+Less is known about the role of the frequency dependence in the optical limit.

-To include the local-field effects requires a kernel in ultranonlocal form.
-Although there are a few efforts listed in the literature, no xc kernels within TDDFT yield universal applicability for the optical absorption spectra of a broad-range of semiconductors and insulators.
-The TDCDFT framework allows construction of, in the optical limit, a frequency-dependent xc kernel of a weakly inhomogeneous electron gas that exhibits the so-called ultranonlocality, as anticipated in Ref. \cite{nazarov2009}.
+To describe local-field effects, a kernel with the correct ultranonlocal limit is needed.
+Although there are a few efforts listed in the literature, no non-empirical xc kernels within TDDFT yield universal applicability for the optical absorption spectra of semiconductors and insulators.
+The TDCDFT framework allows the construction of, in the optical limit, a frequency-dependent xc kernel of a weakly inhomogeneous electron gas that exhibits ultranonlocality, as anticipated in Ref. \cite{nazarov2009}.
 In this work, we rely on this formalism to evaluate the coefficient $\alpha(\omega)$ as a measure of ultranonlocality in the optical limit.